miri-2000/CRISPR_screen_analysis/README.md

 - **Definition:** used to specify any additional text that should be removed from the column with the sgRNA names
 - **Default values for Brunello screens:** “:mismatch”
     - **Rationale:** Since the guides can be very similar with respect to the read sequences, sometimes a read can appear to be a perfect match for one sgRNA while also matching another sgRNA if 1 base pair is changed.
-Therefore some rows can end up looking like “USP17L7-1:mismatch1_USP17L19-1”.
+Therefore, some rows can end up looking like “USP17L7-1:mismatch1_USP17L19-1”.
 This indicates that the read matches USP17L7-1 perfectly while it has a 1 base pair mismatch for USP17L19-1.
 Therefore, as by default it is better to only consider perfect matches, everything after “:mismatch” will be removed (USP17L7-1:mismatch1_USP17L19-1->